DeepImportance/deepimportance_code_release/INSTALL.md

 ## Setting up DeepImportance

-One can reeach the source code of our implementation via terminal command
+One can reach the source code of our implementation via terminal command

     git clone https://github.com/DeepImportance/deepimportance_code_release.git